NorthumbriaResearchComputing/oswald-docs/docs/quickstart/software-environment.md

  1) gcc/5.2.0   2) slurm/15.08.6
 ```

 To use a particular piece of software or library, you must load the module associated with that software into your environment.
 This is done with `module load <module_name>`, replacing `<module_name>` with the name of the module associated with the software you want to use.
-A list of module names and the software they contain can be found on the [Software](software) page.
+A list of module names and the software they contain can be found on the [Software List](/software/software-list) page.

 As an example, lets say you want to use version 16.0.4 of the Intel compilers.
 You can load the Intel compiler module using the `load` sub-command and then list the loaded modules:
 ```